-Last week in Sourdough Saturday we gave you recipes for Sourdough and Cornbread Stuffing, but today it is Sourdough Biscuits.
+Last week for Sourdough Saturday we gave you recipes for Sourdough and Cornbread Stuffing, but today it is Sourdough Biscuits.
 After just an hour of research, I found dozens of ways to make Sourdough biscuits and dinner rolls for Thanksgiving, but today I have just chosen one.

 Butter topped sourdough biscuits are are a hit at holiday parties; I made 48 so I had to expand this recipe quite a bit